patrick-pagni/data-is-poetry-public/README.md

 Everyone has their own unique way of using language.
 When I think, speak and write I am using English, but I am specifically using my English.
 But I don't exist in a vacuum -- the way I use language is influenced by my circumstances: where I live, who my friends are, the time I was born.
 You can learn a lot about me from the way I use language.

-The aim of this model is to use data to explore this relationship and understand just how much we can tell about someone from how they use language.
+The aim of this project is to use data to explore this relationship and understand just how much we can tell about someone from how they use language.

 -----